harithaselvakumaran16/Image-and-Video-Manipulation/README.md

 IDE : Visual Studio Code <br>

 Overview: <br>
-This project is about developing an image and video processing and manipulation application using OpenCV along with C++ libraries.
-The program constantly captures the video in the form of stream and works on each frame based on the key pressed by the user.
-It primarily has a few features such as greyscale conversion, sepia filter, Sobel filters, detection of face, etc. There are also a few additional features where the user can choose cartoony filter, paintify filters, texture synthesis filters and embossing effect.
-In addition, the user can also save the images or videos and as well as convert the video back to its original form.
-The filter.cpp and filter.h contain all the manipulation functions, while the vidDisplay.cpp is the main file that checks the key pressed and calls the corresponding filters accordingly.
+This project encapsulates the development of a robust image and video processing application utilizing OpenCV and C++ libraries.
+Operating seamlessly in real-time, the program continuously captures video streams and dynamically processes each frame based on user input.
+Its core functionalities include standard features like greyscale conversion, sepia filters, Sobel filters, and face detection.
+Additionally, users can choose from an array of creative filters such as cartoony, paintify, texture synthesis, and embossing effects.

+The modular structure of the project is organized around filter.cpp and filter.h, housing all manipulation functions, while vidDisplay.cpp serves as the main control hub.
+The latter detects user key inputs and orchestrates the application of corresponding filters.
+A notable feature is the ability to save modified images or videos, providing users with the flexibility to revert the video back to its original state.

+This project not only showcases technical prowess in image processing but also prioritizes user interaction and creative expression.
+The interplay of efficient algorithms and an intuitive user interface establishes a versatile tool for visual content manipulation.
+The combination of real-time processing, diverse filters, and data preservation features makes this application a comprehensive solution for image and video enhancement.
 The following key press are used for these corresponding function:

 g - Grayscale <br>
 h - Alternate Grayscale <br>